jacob-vandervaart/Data-Analytics-Portfolio/README.md

 ## Projects

 ### Life Expectancy in the US and Social Determinants of Health
 In this project I explored the correlation of life expectancy and different social determinants of health.
-The goal was to clean the data and merge the 2 datasets and put the results into an interactive dashboard./
+The goal was to clean the data and merge the 2 datasets and put the results into an interactive dashboard.\
 Data soources:\
 The life expectancy data was sourced from the [CDC](https://archive.cdc.gov/#/details?q=life%20expectancy&start=0&rows=10&url=https://www.cdc.gov/nchs/data-visualization/life-expectancy/index.html).\
 The social determinants of health were sourced from the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html)\